Lazarus Group: Education

 North Korean hackers are sent vocationally to Shenyang, China for special training.
 They are trained to deploy malware of all types onto computers, computer networks, and servers.
-Education domestically includes the Kim Chaek University of Technology, Kim Il-sung University and Moranbong University, which picks the brightest students from across the country and puts them through six years of special education.
+Education domestically includes the Kim Chaek University of Technology, Kim Il Sung University and Moranbong University, which picks the brightest students from across the country and puts them through six years of special education.
+Beyond the university level, "some of the brightest programmers ... are sent to Moranbong University or Mirim College."

 Units

 Lazarus is believed to have two units.